 It’s best to contact these entities in writing through a dispute letter.
-The United States Federal Trade Commission offers a sample dispute letter template on their website, which can help ensure you include all the necessary information.
+The United States Federal Trade Commission offers a sample dispute letter template on its website that can help ensure you include all the necessary information.

 Hot Tip: It’s helpful to include a copy of your credit report with your dispute letter with the inaccurate information highlighted.
 That makes it easier for the recipient to quickly access the details you are referring to.

 The credit bureaus are typically required to investigate your dispute within 30 days.
 With that in mind, we recommend sending your dispute letter and any accompanying information via certified mail (with a return receipt requested).

 This will help you know when the information arrived, but be sure to keep copies of your letter and all enclosures for your personal file too.

 In addition to contacting the credit bureau and the reporting entity, you should also write to the specific lender or creditor whose information you are disputing.

 For example, if an unauthorized charge shows up on your credit card statement, you should contact the credit card issuer.
 Again, be sure to send copies of any supporting information with your dispute letter.

 When disputing information on your credit report, you’ll be entitled to another free credit report from the credit bureau once your dispute has been registered.
 This is the case even if you’ve already received your free annual credit report from the 3 bureaus within the last 12 months.

 When you receive this new report, verify whether or not the disputed information has been resolved.

 If you do not see that the information has been updated, be sure to follow up with the creditor(s) and the credit bureau(s) again.
 Keep in mind that the entire process of investigating and updating your information can take between 30 to 90 days.